amlsf/localvectormaps/README.md

 ######Leaflet, Cloudmade, OpenStreetMap

 This project proved to be a test of resourcefulness in finding, understanding, and selecting the right data and tools given the time constraints.
 With no prior experience with GIS or cartography, one of the biggest tasks was determining what data to use and how to display it on the map, as well as navigating the sea of geo systems and tools.

+With only 3.5 weeks to build the project, I had to be selective on what I wanted to focus on.
+Because of the nature of this application, I chose to focus on optimizing for speed.
+Users aren't likely to wait for more than 2-3 seconds for the map visualization to update.

 The application uses the Leaflet Javascript library for mapping applications, the Cloudmade API for basemap tileserving, which uses OpenStreetMaps for the base mapping data.
 I built some preliminary applications using the Google Maps API and explored Mapbox and CartoDB, but Leaflet had more features and 3rd party libraries I could use for customizing a map, had excellent documentation, and because it's open source, I didn't need to worry about Terms of Service.